dhtk-unil/dhtk.github.pages/docs/dev_guide.md

-If you think DHTK is missing some simple functionality or could be made simpler and easier in some way, and you want to contribute by helping us implement those changes, thanks you!
-However, before you do so, please write to Davide Picca \<https://www.unil.ch/sli/davidepicca\> to let us know!
+If you think DHTK is missing some simple functionality or could be made simpler and easier in some way, and you want to contribute by helping us implement those changes, thank you!
+However, before you do so, please write to [Davide Picca](https://www.unil.ch/sli/davidepicca) to let us know!

 As a collective effort, we remain an open to everyone's contributions.
 Everyone can add or modify any function, class or method to improve DHTK usability of an existing DHTK module easily:

-1. Please visit our [GitHub page](https://gitlab.com/dhtk/dhtk) to find detailed information on how to contribute.
+1. Please visit our [GitLab page](https://gitlab.com/dhtk/dhtk) to find detailed information on how to contribute.
 2. Add an issue to the repository to let us know what you will be working on.